She’s an artist. 21, female, born and raised in South East London, and of mixed heritage.

-So as a Londoner, my art ought to be dark and gritty.
-I should be exploring the capitals grime scene, and be inspired by its subcultures, right?
+So as a Londoner, her art ought to be dark and gritty.
+She should be exploring the capitals grime scene, and be inspired by its subcultures, right?

-And as a person of colour, my art should be an expression of the black struggle, shouldn’t it?
+And as a person of colour, her art should be an expression of the black struggle, shouldn’t it?

-Or at least, that’s what’s been expected of me.
-But, that’s not who I am.
+Or at least, that’s what’s been expected of her.
+But, that’s not who she is.

-The ask?
-Create social content based on my own interpretation of ‘Endless Possibilities’, in line with the brands offering of endless social data for 16-25 year olds.
+The ask of the young creatives was to create social content based on their own interpretation of ‘Endless Possibilities’, in line with the brands offering of endless social data for 16-25 year olds.

-Oh, and there’s also the fact that the success of my VOXI work has now led to working on another project with Latimer and one of the country’s best known publishers.
-That’s all I can say about that at the moment, but follow me on Instagram to find out more soon!
+Oh, and there’s also the fact that the success of her VOXI work led to her working on another project with Latimer and one of the country’s best known broadcasters 🙂